UserNotFound/vagrant-dev-env/README.md

 # vagrant-dev-env
-My vagrant configuration to run Ubuntu and CentOS easily on my Mac and PC
+My vagrant configuration to run Ubuntu with Docker easily on my Mac and PC.
+You just have Virtualbox and Vagrant installed on the host.